jamesmosier/jamez14.github.io/blog/_posts/2015-08-12-angular-vs.md

 ### New "Views" folder

-MVC treats the `Views` folder with special consideration, therefore I decided it was best to create a new folder called `Templates`.
+MVC treats the `Views` folder with special consideration; therefore I decided it was best to create a new folder called `Templates`.
 You can of course call this whatever you'd like, the only purpose it has is to house our HTML files.
 That's right, no more `.cshtml` files - only HTML from here on out!
 Our only `.cshtml` file will be the `Home/Index.cshtml` file that was previously discussed.

 ## AngularJS Pieces